-Canon 6D versus Nikon D500
+Canon 6D vs Nikon D500

-The Canon EOS 6D and the Nikon D500 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and January 2016.
+The Canon EOS 6D and the Nikon D500 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (D500) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 20.7 MP.

 Body comparison: Canon 6D vs Nikon D500